joinpursuit/AC_4_Web/bridge/lessons/03_conditionals.md

 }
 ```

-Remember, only one of the code blocks will be executed.
+*Remember, only one of the code blocks will be executed.
+As soon as one condition evaluates to true, the corresponding block of code is executed, and the REPL jumps to the end of the entire conditional.*

 ### Checking for range